THE BASICS

 Third, start asking friends and colleagues questions like "what celebrity do I remind you of", "what TV shows do you see me being on", "what was your first impression of me," "if you didn't know, what age would you think I am," "what part of the country or world would you think I was from," and more.
 This will help you get an idea of how you might be seen by casting directors and what looks you might want to focus on for your shots.

 Finally, take stock of your wardrobe.
-You shouldn't feel the need to buy an entire closet of new clothes for our session, but seeing what you have and what you need is a great idea so you can start shopping for or borrowing tops that will fill in any gaps.
+You shouldn't feel the need to buy an entire closet of new clothes for our session, but seeing what you have and what you need is a great idea so you can start shopping for or borrowing tops that will fill in any gaps. -

 Get your outfits packed and ready and be sure to grab a water bottle and some snacks.
 Resist the temptation to go out or stay up late, and try to keep today as chill as possible.
 Stay away from anything that might make you sick or injure you, and go to bed early.
 Double-check addresses and directions, and make sure your transportation to the studio is all set.
 Rest, relax, and get ready for the big day!

-If you really wear glasses, I'd bring them - they can be great for character looks and for adding variety to the shoot.
+If you really wear glasses, you should bring them - they can be great for character looks and for adding variety to the shoot.
 We'll do a couple of test shots with them to check for glare; if it looks like they're going to be a problem we can either pop out the lenses if you're comfortable with that, or you can use one of a few pairs of lensless glasses I keep onsite.

 If you're less than five minutes late, no big deal.
 If you're shooting a Mini Session and are more than five minutes late, you start to seriously cut into our shoot time.
 If you expect to be late for a Mini Session, please text or call us ASAP and we'll see what we can do.
 It may be possible to have you start a little later, or swap you with a later session.